Soldy/openPanthera/README.md

 # My note.

 The main reason the Panthera exists is my AI addiction.
 My latest AI project tries to do something almost impossible.
 Build a system that gives the result on a Raspberry Pi 5 that other systems provide on a large Nvidia cluster.
 For that goal, the data is the key.
-More data in smaller places is the key to better results.
+More data in smaller places is the key to better results. \
+Panthera helped me shrink the IMDB database to 40 megabytes and the en wiki to less than 500 megabytes without negatively affecting performance, keeping the data still easily readable.
+In fact, it positively affected performance; I was able to reduce the response time to under 20 ms with the Wikipedia data collection.
+It's important to note that I am storing meaning, not just texts.
+This way, I am storing almost the same data in the SQL that I am using for machine learning. \
+Because of my limited time, I have codes in ADA, Rust, C++, Python, PHP, and Javascript that I do not want to rewrite because of the time.
+But I use the same database.
+It's a solution to manage the database in one and provide an API.
+But with the API the single server has to be available every time.
+For example, if I build a php layer Apache always has to be there over the SQL master to slave replicas in the middle to serve the API.
+Extra note : In my view, this system has no benefit on most SAAP solutions.
+For fast, rapid development alternative solutions like ORM, graphql, or Flatdb are far better than Panthera.